melowntech/vts-mapproxy/docs/resources.md

 Most common way to define resources for mapproxy is to provide JSON resource definition file and point mapproxy to it by specifying its path in `resource-backend.path` configuration parameter.

-The resource definition file can contain resource definitions or include subsequent definition files:
+The resource definition file can contain resource definitions or include of subsequent definition files:
 ```
 [
     Resource,    // see Basic resource layout below